brainhubeu/react-carousel/docs/examples/slidesToScroll.md

-## Slides per scroll
+## Slides to scroll
-You can change how far the carousel should move when you click arrow, using slidesPerScroll prop.
-The default value is 1.
+You can change how far the carousel should move when you click arrow or swipe, using slidesToScroll plugin.
+The default value is 3.
 ```jsx render
 <Carousel
   plugins={[